Boundary values, random walks and $\ell^p$-cohomology in degree one

+All of this (as well as \cite{moi-trans} and \cite{moi-lpharm}) seems to support a positive answer to \ref{laquestion}.
+Here is a probably easier question which should shed more light on this topic: \begin{ques} Is there an amenable group $G$ so that its Cayley graph has non-constant harmonic functions with gradient in $c_0$? \end{ques} A negative answer would give a positive answer to Question \ref{laquestion}.
+Note that this condition is much more restrictive than asking for harmonic functions of, say, sublinear growth.
+In fact, an answer to this question for $G$ solvable would already be interesting.
+Indeed, as pointed out by G.~Kozma, some wreath products have harmonic functions of sublinear growth.

+Another tempting path to a positive answer to Question \ref{laquestion}, comes from Corollary \ref{tvanspan-c}: \begin{ques} Given a Cayley graph of an amenable group of exponential growth, what is the largest $d \in \rr_{\geq 1}$ so that there is connected spanning subgraph which is Liouville and satisfies $\IS_d$? \end{ques} In fact, it would be sufficient to know what is the largest $d$ so that, for any pair of geodesic rays, there is connected subgraph [not necessarily spanning] containing these rays and which is Liouville and satisfies $\IS_d$.

+Lastly, it seems very plausible that the inequalities $p < d/2$ could be changed to inequalities of the form $p<d$ by looking at more carefully defined transport plans.
+It is easy to see that this is true in some simple graphs.

-{\it Acknowledgments:} The author is grateful to M.~Bourdon, M.~de~la~Salle, P.~Pansu, T.~Pillon, M.~Puls J.~C.~Sikorav and R.~Tessera for many useful comments and corrections to the previous versions.
+{\it Acknowledgments:} The author is grateful to M.~Bourdon, M.~de~la~Salle, P.~Pansu, T.~Pillon, M.~Puls, J.~C.~Sikorav, R.~Tessera and the anonymous referee for many useful comments and corrections to the previous versions.
 Warm thanks go to T.~Barthelmé and B.~de~Loynes for discussions about the Poisson and Martin boundaries.